 Using bridge mode allows you to get a public IP address on one computer (which can serve as a router) behind your modem.
 This allows you to know your public IP address without using a third-party service, and control more finely all your routing parameters inside your own Linux-based router (this tutorial) or a better router than the BBOX’s one (which is not that bad, now that I can, unfortunately, compare with VOO…).
 We’ll call “the router” the device you want to use behind the modem for clarity.

 The bridge mode of the Proximus BBOX 3 is quite interesting.
-You connect normally to your BBOX using DHCP, but you can use PPP over Ethernet (PPPoE) to get a virtual interface inside your router.
+You connect normally to your BBOX using DHCP and will get a locally routable address (i.e 192.168…), but you can use PPP over Ethernet (PPPoE) to get a virtual interface inside your router.
 This virtual “ppp” interface will have a public IP address, and packets will flow IN and OUT the internet through that interface.

 The bridge part

 Edit /etc/network/interfaces to add the following lines , assuming that eth0 is the interface used to connect to your BBOX.

 Install pppoe with sudo apt-get install pppoe on ubuntu/debian or sudo yum install pppoe centos/fedora

 Then create a file named /etc/ppp/peers/dsl-provider and add the following lines :

 Then edit the file /etc/ppp/chap-secrets and add the line :

 If you lost your skynet credentials (personally, I just never received them), you can change them online on MyProximus.
 You’ll have to reboot your modem so it receives automatically the new credentials.

 And that’s all, you can reboot or do a sudo pon dsl-provider and you’ll have a new interface with a public IPv4 and a /64 IPv6.